anacopo/TSW/README.md

 ## Summary

-This work presents different visualisation techniques of attention in visual transformers(ViTs).
+This work presents different visualisation techniques that help in the explainability of visual transformers(ViTs).
 Visualization techniques play a crucial role in enhancing the interpretability of ViTs by providing insights into the model’s decision making process.
+Following methods have been analyzed: Attention Rollout, Transition Attention Maps, Class Activation Maps(CAM), Layerwise Relevance Propagation(LRP) and Causal Explanations.
+Two out of these five methods have been implemented: CAM and LRP.
+By applying different kind of evaluation techniques, LRP is the winner.

 ## Requirements

-pip install einops

-You can run this notebook in google colaboratory or kaggle and set the runtime type to GPU.
+No requirements are other then a internet connection and a browser are needed.
+The implementation is done in a Jupyter Notebook, which can be run in google colaboratory or kaggle.
+You need to set the runtime type to GPU.

 ## Dataset

-The Pascal Visual Object Classes (VOC) dataset has been used.
+The Pascal Visual Object Classes 2012 (VOC) validation dataset has been used.
-You can download it directly from torchvision
+You can download it directly from torchvision.

 ```
 from torchvision.datasets import VOCSegmentation